wildmeshing/fTetWild/README.md

 The inputs of our software are triangle surface meshes in `.off/.obj/.stl/.ply` format.

 We support `.mesh/.msh` format output.
-The default output format is `.msh` with minimum dihedral angle recorded as element scalar field, which can be visualized by software [Gmsh](http://gmsh.info/).
+The default output format is `.msh` with the elements' energy as the scalar field, which can be visualized by software [Gmsh](http://gmsh.info/).
 You can use `PyMesh::MshLoader` and `PyMesh::MshSaver` in `pymesh/` for read and write `.msh` meshes.

 ### Features